hollymorrris/data-analytics-power-bi-report518/README.md

 (add screenshots)

 ## Creating a Stores Map Page
+Created a stores map page, stores drillthrough page and stores tooltip page to allow viewers to easily track profit and revenue targets of stores by location.
+The stores drillthrough page contains these visuals:
+ * A table showing the top 5 products based on Total Orders, with columns: Description, Profit YTD, Total Orders, Total Revenue.
+ * A column chart showing Total Orders by product category for the store.
+ * Gauges for Profit YTD against a profit target of 20% year-on-year growth vs. the same period in the previous year.
+ * Value field, as the target will change as we move through the year.
+ * A Card visual showing the currently selected store.

 ## Cross-Filtering and Navigation
+Fixed the cross-filtering between certain visuals by editing interactions:
+ * Product Category bar chart and Top 10 Products table to not filter the card visuals or KPIs on the excecutive summary page.
+ * Top 20 Customers table to not filter any of the other visuals on customer details page.
+ * Total Customers by Product Category Donut Chart to not affect the Customers line graph on customer details page.
+ * Total Customers by Country donut chart to cross-filter Total Customers by Product Category Donut Chart on customer details page.
+ * Orders vs. Profitability scatter graph to not affect any other visuals on product details page.
+ * Top 10 Products table to not affect any other visuals on product details page.

+Added navigation buttons for each of the report pages to enable users to easily and directly move between different report pages.

 ## Creating Metrics for Users Outside the Company Using SQL
+Connected to SQL database stored in Azure.
+Answered the following questions with SQL queries:
+1. How many staff are there in all of the UK stores?
+2. Which month in 2022 has had the highest revenue?
+3. Which German store type had the highest revenue for 2022?
+4. Create a view where the rows are the store types and the columns are the total sales, percentage of total sales and the count of orders
+5. Which product category generated the most profit for the "Wiltshire, UK" region in 2021?

+Uploaded the corresponding number exported results and the SQL queries themselves.